Frequently Asked Questions

 9. If I create a bequest or life-income gift, will Christendom continue to ask me for annual contributions?

-We will, because the commitments address two different needs.
-Your planned gift is a significant addition to our long-term financial strength -- our ability to meet the challenges and opportunities the future will bring.
+We will, unless you request otherwise, because the commitments address two different needs.
+Your planned gift is a significant addition to our long-term financial strength—our ability to meet the challenges and opportunities the future will bring.
 The obligations and expenses that we encounter today, however, are met through your annual gift.
 We are very grateful that you want Christendom to succeed both today and in the future.